sgmurphy/wordpress-plugins/newsletter/readme.txt

 = Developers =

-We have a [documentation section](https://www.thenewsletterplugin.com/documentation/developers/) dedicated to who want to develop with Newsletter.
+We have a [documentation section](https://www.thenewsletterplugin.com/documentation/developers/) dedicated to those who want to develop with the Newsletter plugin.

 You can find us on [GitHub](https://github.com/TheNewsletterPlugin) with some examples of addons.